Laserbeam31/bts-media-archive-server/bts-archive-server-documentation.md

 The archive server is a virtual machine (VM) running on the DDaT-provided SU server on campus.
-This VM acts as a high-capacity network-attached storage medium, intended for use as a video/audio archive, because such files are too big to transfer easily onto cloud services such as the BTS GSuite.
+This VM acts as a high-capacity network-attached storage medium, intended for use as a video/audio archive for Backstage, because such files are too big to transfer easily onto cloud services such as the BTS GSuite.

 The archive server may only be accessed from on campus (i.e. on devices connected to Eduroam/ Docking) or via the University VPN.